Stephen Karmol, Executive Director

 Jenn Lindell, Teacher

-Jenn is delighted to teach at Wild Lilac and at the chance to work with such a wonderful group of students and teachers.
+Jenn grew up in Seattle, WA before moving to Portland to attend Reed College.
 Jenn comes from a large and very spaced out family, ensuring that working with babies was a skill set she learned from age 11.
 A love of children blossomed into a love of education and Jenn made her first foray into teaching while working with a theatre camp in Edmonds, Washington.
-Since obtaining a Bachelor’s Degree in Theatre from Reed College, Jenn has sought out jobs that provide opportunities to work with children of all ages, but infants have always held a special place in her soul.
-A teaching position at Wild Lilac is a dream come true and she is so looking forward to watching and nurturing the development of the Bluebells.
+Since obtaining a Bachelor’s Degree in Theatre from Reed, Jenn has sought out jobs that provide opportunities to work with children of all ages, but infants and toddlers have always held a special place in her soul.

 Outside of Wild Lilac, Jenn is heavily involved with the Portland theatre scene in the evenings.
-She has a fiancé in culinary school (yum!) and two cats that she loves like children, however much they tear up the furniture.
-Things that she would like very much to talk to you about include your children, cats (both her own and in general), Neil Gaiman novels, true crime documentaries, baking, the theatre she is working on at the moment, and whatever else might be on your mind.
+She has a husband, as well as two cats that she loves like children, despite how much they tear up the furniture.
+Things that she would like very much to talk to you about include your children, cats (both her own and in general), musicals, Neil Gaiman novels, documentaries (especially true crime), the theatre she is working on at the moment, and whatever else might be on your mind.

 Shalimar MacKinnon, Teacher